TimGW/Clean-Compose-Example/README.md

 Android application with clean architecture principles for demo purposes.
 This app has an offline first approach with the database as a single source of truth.
 Applied the following;
 - Patterns: Clean Architecture, Repository, Use Cases, MVVM, Single Activity
-- Libraries: Room, Hilt, Kotlin Flow, Moshi, Paging3, Jetpack Compose, Retrofit
+- Libraries: Room, Hilt, Kotlin Flow, Paging3, Jetpack Compose, Retrofit

 # Setup
 For unauthenticated requests, the GitHub rate limit allows for up to 60 requests per hour.